irfanpule/django-form-surveys/README.md

 - `SURVEY_USER_PHOTO_PROFILE`, `default=''`, -> `str`: This configuration is used to add a profile photo object that is related to the User model.
 Example: `SURVEY_USER_PHOTO_PROFILE = 'self.user.profile.photo.url'`

 ## Features
-- Manage a survey: You must as superuser to get manage survey
+- Manage a survey: You must as superuser to manage survey
     - You can `create, edit, delete` a survey and `show all available survey`.
-    - To manage survey you can access `http:localhost:8000/surveys/dashboard/`.
+    - To manage survey you can access `http://localhost:8000/surveys/dashboard/`.
 - Support many question type (type field): Available field types include:
     - Text
     - Number